mongodb/docs/mms/source/usage.rst

   is out of date.

-- "**Host Down**" is triggered when a ``mongod`` or other monitored instance restarts or fails to check in to MMS.
+- "**Host Down**" is triggered when a ``mongod`` or other monitored instance restarts or fails to check in to MMS within 5 minutes.
+There are no "host down" alerts if the agent is down.

-- "**Agent Down**" is triggered when the agent fails to report to MMS for 2 minutes.
+- "**Agent Down**" is triggered when the agent fails to report to MMS within 5  minutes.

 MMS will add additional alert types in the near future.

-TODO clarify what constitutes an old version.
-TODO confirm host down alert threshold.
-TODO confirm agent down alert threshold.

 Configuring Notifications
 ~~~~~~~~~~~~~~~~~~~~~~~~~